Equity Evolution: CAN’s Growth Story

 We are fairly successful at making spaces emotionally and physically safe for young people.
 It goes without saying however that we don’t always get it right, I include myself in that critique.
 We sometimes fall into patterns of adultism.
 Adultism is the power adults have in our world, particularly over and above young people.
 This means the systemic privileges of adults over children, is typically accompanied by the oppression, discrimination, and often unconscious assumptions that adults are more qualified, knowledgeable, and better than youth.
 This can manifest itself in stereotypes, minimizing youth voice, assumptions of knowledge, or mocking behavior.

-Book cover of Pedagogy of the Oppressed Later in life, I went on to work for an after school program at a high school; I led leadership groups during the day with “high-risk” students who were really just younger versions of myself that weren’t being respected and treated as if they knew about life.
+Later in life, I went on to work for an after school program at a high school; I led leadership groups during the day with “high-risk” students who were really just younger versions of myself that weren’t being respected and treated as if they knew about life.
 Paulo Friere created a great term to explain how this occurs in the classroom.
 He called it “the banking concept”, the assumption that our young people have nothing valuable in their brains when they come into a classroom and that we deposit information into their brains which then they regurgitate on an exam.
 He argues that true liberatory education is having everyone learn, valuing the lived experiences that everyone has.
 And though I didn’t have this language when I started my out-of-school time career, I definitely felt this was true.
 This was an example of adultism.
-Our educational system was adultist
+Our educational system was adultist.

 As a young youth worker, I rarely let people know how old I was.